Traben-0/Entity_Texture_Features/readMeAssets/RANDOM_GUIDE.md

 </td>
 <td>

-- Shulkers will only use the base un-coloured shulker.properties for custom settings (no shulker_black.properties), the other coloured textures will still apply as the default to those entities
+- Shulkers **will only** use the base un-coloured shulker.properties for custom settings (**not** shulker_black.properties), the other coloured textures will still apply as the default to those entities when spawned via commands
+- Shulker Boxes **WILL** use *shulker.properties* **OR** *shulker_black.properties* depending on the shulker box colour
+- if you would like to prevent wild shulkers from using custom textures intended for shulker boxes try using the following at the start of shulker.properties

+<table><tr><td>
+skins.1=1<br>
+biomes.1=the_end<br>
+</td></tr></table>

+- this should make all shulkers and shulker boxes in "the end" appear as default, you can find an example in the example ETF_vanilla resourcepack.
+- Note: Most Block Entity optimization fabric mods like Enhanced Block Entities, will disable this feature in favour of faster rendering

 </td>
 </tr>